 It’s about six inches long.
 The fur is short, and the color is gray to very dark brown, with a light-colored belly.
 It has small eyes, a short tail, and protruding ears.
 Its most distinctive characteristic, however, is that it creates raised tubes on the ground surface, marking its underground raceways.
 What is it?
-It’s the Oregon Vole (also called the Creeping Vole – or Microtus oregoni, if you want to get scientific), and it has covertly flourished under Central Oregon’s abundant snow cover this winter.
+It’s the Oregon Vole (also called the Creeping Vole – or Microtus oregoni, if you want to get scientific).

 Besides turning a lovely yard into a serpentine raised-tube rodent speedway, there are additional reasons these furry little creatures are considered pests.
 The Oregon vole is almost entirely subterranean, meaning that they spend most of their time below ground in their grass-lined burrows eating the roots, tubers and bulbs of your plants.
 They also cause distinctive damage to shrubs and conifer seedlings less than 2” in diameter: they remove the bark from ground level to about 5” up the stem, their small teeth leaving a fuzzy appearance.